 In the US, public opinion surveys are based on random samples of the population and with a statistical margin of error, which is normally 3% for samples of around 1,000.
 Polling methodology in France is different, based on quotas of the population by profession.
 As the statistical model for this method does not have a confidence interval, no margin of error is given, though there is in fact an implicit one and of around 3%.
 So when I heard the final poll numbers, I thought that Jospin could in fact be at 21% or 15%, and Le Pen at 11% or 17%.
 In other words, the two were inside the margin of error and with Jospin dropping and Le Pen surging.
 My alarm bells went off again the day before the first round, when the lead story on the television news was a fait divers in Tours, where an elderly man was assaulted by two young thugs, who burned down his little house before taking flight.
 In view of the Le Pen surge that I perceived—though which the media had not—, this was the kind of story tailor-made to add another point or two to his vote (and after the 21 avril a number of analysts did think that it had had that effect).
 On the day of vote I was quite nervous about Le Pen and expressed it to a colleague—a far-left Besancenot voter—over the phone, who dismissed my concerns.
 When France 2′s David Pujadas said in the hour preceding the 8 PM projection that there was going to be a “gros surprise” and that would “faire couler beaucoup d’encre” (over which a lot of ink would be spilled), I knew that Le Pen had knocked off Jospin.

 I mentioned above that such an outcome would have never happened in America.
 This is for the simple reason that there are no restrictions on the publication of polls in the final days of a US campaign.
 Moreover, pollsters in the US have introduced tracking polls in the final phase of presidential campaigns, which have smaller samples—and therefore a higher margin of error—but interview the same persons over time, thereby detecting late shifts in opinion.
 In the cliffhanger 2000 election between Gore and Bush, politicized Americans were riveted to the daily poll results in the final weeks of the campaign, and particularly the tracking polls in the final days (including the final numbers in the early hours of election day).
 Likewise in 2004 with Bush and Kerry.
 If polling-wise the French had done things à l’américaine—with tracking polls and without all the legal restrictions and regulations—, the banner headline in the news all day Saturday and on Sunday morning would have been “Jospin et Le Pen à l’égalité dans les sondages!“.
 The screaming headline in the weekend Libération would have likely been “Danger Le Pen!!”
 With this knowledge, the panic on the left would have been such that those intending to “disperse” their votes would have shifted massively to Jospin.
 This is a certainty.
 Jospin would have thus not only overtaken Le Pen—who edged him by a mere 0.7% of the vote—but possibly Chirac as well.
-Had Jospin finished ahead of Chirac, he would have gone into the second round with a head of steam and very possibly won.
+Had Jospin finished ahead of Chirac, he would have gone into the second round with a head of steam and very possibly won—particularly as his approval ratings in the April 2002 polls were a few points higher than Chirac’s (in the high 40s, with Chirac’s in the mid-low 40s).
 And the rest would have been history.

 But last-minute polls or not, there won’t be a repeat of the 21 avril, as voters now go to the bureaux de vote with that experience in mind.
 There was no danger of a 21 avril repeat in the 2007 election—Sarkozy and Ségolène Royal were solidly ahead of the pack—but, as mentioned at the beginning, the prospect now exists for it with Sarkozy and Marine Le Pen.
 Polls last month had Sarkozy in the low-mid 20s and MLP in the high teens, separated by five to seven points.
 The latest IPSOS poll has the gap widening, but that’s happened before.
 If in the final week of the campaign the gap between the two is too close for comfort—if there is a perceptible danger of a 21 avril à l’envers—, Sarko-disappointed UMP voters contemplating defection to another candidate, such as François Bayrou or even MLP herself, will “come home” and cast their ballots for Sarko, to avoid a second round face-off between Hollande and MLP.
 If the latter occurs, Hollande will win with 65 to 75% of the vote.
 A Sarkozy elimination—which would be the first ever first round elimination of the parliamentary right in a presidential election in the Fifth Republic—followed by an Hollande landslide would all but guarantee a large victory of the left in the June legislative elections.
 The debacle for the right would be total.
 Voters of the right—who remain, malgré tout, more numerous than voters of the left—won’t risk it.
 So it won’t happen.